 The NC500 is super popular so avoid it during high season if you can.

-We have covered the NC500 extensively, here’s all the guides to help you plan:
+We have covered the NC500 extensively, here are all the guides to help you plan:

 - NC500 Itinerary